Forms are a great way to capture interest and Webflow makes it really simple to add forms into your site.

 If you don't see any value in the ID field, this means an ID does not exist yet.
 No problem!
 Just enter a new ID here.
 Use something that is both unique and descriptive.

-Give your new metric a name so you know what it's for then hit "Save".
+Give your new metric a name so you know what it's for then hit "Save to dashboard".

 Haven't added your site yet?
 No problem, just follow the instructions on your dashboard.
 It's a simple 30 second process!

 Once you've saved your metric, you'll see it added to your dashboard.

 We've set up the metric for this form!
 Bonus: because this form already had an ID and was being tracked by Nocodelytics, we can immediately start seeing how many people viewed, interacted and submitted the form.